 Nobody wants to get sick during the holidays, but why does it happen so often?
 It could be because the great habits that you have worked so hard to keep up during the year get thrown out during the ‘silly season’ – and this ends up compromising your immune system.
 And then – guess what – you end up feeling unwell and need to spend some of your well-earned holiday break nursing yourself back to health.

-I don’t want that for you – and I bet you don’t either, so let’s look at some key habits that you really, really, really want to keep doing over the Christmas break so you can remain as healthy as possible.
+I don’t want that for you – and I bet you don’t either, so let’s look at some key habits that you really, really, really want to keep doing over the Christmas and New Year break so you can remain as healthy as possible.

 Habit #1 Keep Up Your Exercise Regime

-Most of us admit to chucking our running shoes to the back of the wardrobe and letting dust settle on our gym membership card over the Chrissy break – I understand it – you’ve earned yourself a nice, long, relaxing break – so who wants to keep hitting the pavement or grunt and groan at the gym when you could enjoy long sleeps-in and lazing by the pool.
+Most of us admit to chucking our running shoes to the back of the wardrobe and letting the dust settle on our gym membership card over the Christmas and New Year break – I understand it – you’ve earned yourself a nice, long, relaxing break – so who wants to keep hitting the pavement or grunt and groan at the gym when you could enjoy long sleeps-in and laze by the pool.

-Firstly, exercise improves your immune system – and let’s face it – with Christmas pudding, free-flowing alcohol, late nights, parties and pavlova – your immune system is going to get banged around – and hard!
-So, why not give it the best chance of recovering quickly and responding to all this Christmas onslaught by committing to a regimen of some daily exercise.
-Maybe you’ll go for an early morning run today, and then an hour or so hitting the waves at the beach tomorrow, followed by a 30 min gym session the next day – but whatever you do – make sure you keep up some form of exercise, however reduced that may be – over the holidays.
-Your immune system will thank you – and you’ll thank yourself for being such a super hero because you may just find yourself a lot healthier than last Christmas.
+Firstly, exercise improves your immune system – and let’s face it – with eating and drinking alcohol more than usual, late nights – your immune system is very likely surpressed.
+So, why not give it the best chance of recovering quickly by committing to a regimen of some daily exercise.
+Maybe you’ll go for an early morning run today, and then an hour or so hitting the waves at the beach tomorrow, followed by a 30 min gym session the next day – but whatever you do – make sure you keep up some form of exercise, however, reduced that may be – over the holidays.
+Your immune system will thank you – and you’ll thank yourself for being such a superhero.

-Secondly, and I hate to say it – but – most of us put on weight over Christmas… I know it’s terrible to think about it – but eating all that yummy food makes us chubbier than we want to be.
-And let’s be honest – really honest – doesn’t feeling great about how you look ‘taste’ soooo much better than some dry, cold sausage roll?
+Secondly, and I hate to say it – but – most of us put on weight over in these times… I know it’s terrible to think about it – but eating all that yummy food makes us chubbier than we want to be.

 So, the bottom line is – if you want to stay health (and trim) over the holidays – make sure you keep up your habit of daily exercise!